Why Won’t My Dog Eat?

 1. They May Just Be Picky or Not Like a New Food

-Sometimes, dogs are just picky and don’t feel like eating what is put in front of them.
-If that is the case, you may want to try mixing dog food in with other goodies they like such as veggies, meat, or gravy.
+Sometimes, dogs can be picky eaters and don’t feel like eating what is put in front of them.
+If that is the case, you may want to try mixing dog food in with other goodies they like, such as veggies, meat, or gravy.

-But, it is not uncommon for a dog to eat around the dog food.
+But, if you add toppers or other extras, it is not uncommon for a dog to eat around the dog food and only eat what you’ve added.
 If this is the case, you may want to consider experimenting with different brands and flavors of dog food.
-This will help you find the perfect food for them.
+This will help you find the right dog food for them.

 3. They May Have Had Too Many Treats Recently